 The base of this droid’s work area is labeled with a stylized 71 to honor WDW’s opening year.

 On the ride itself, watch for an Aurebesh version of “Tomorrowland” on an electronic billboard in the Coruscant sequence (the end of which also features Hidden Mickeys along the back wall of the hangar).

 The Death Star sequence includes the Mighty Microscope from Disneyland’s Adventure Thru Inner Space, seen on the left side of the tunnel as we exit the space station.

 The same sequence ends with cameos by several insiders, including WDI special effects editor Marianne McLean (seen in the Mon Mothma outfit in the center–actually the original costume from the movies) and Imagineering’s show producer Steve Spiegel, grinning widely in an X-Wing flight suit over to one side.
-There are some extras in the scene as well, but many of the others work for Industrial Light and Magic (ILM).
+There are some extras in the scene, but many others work for Industrial Light and Magic (ILM).

 About Kevin Yee

-If you like D-Tales, you’ll love Kevin Yee’s book Walt Disney World Hidden History (second edition, 2014).
-This softcover book tracks Disney “hidden history” — remnants of former attractions and tributes to Imagineers as well as other Disney officials — hiding in plain sight in the parks.
+If you like D-Tales, you’ll love Kevin Yee’s Walt Disney World Hidden History (second edition, 2014).
+This softcover book tracks Disney’s “hidden history” — remnants of former attractions and tributes to Imagineers and other Disney officials — hiding in plain sight in the parks.
 There are over 300 entries in the book!

-Whether tribute or remnant, each item discussed starts with something visible in today’s parks; the idea is that this is something you could visit and see with your own eyes, and then appreciate the historical thinking behind it.
-In case you aren’t local, you’ll appreciate that there’s a photo of every item discussed so you’ll know what to look for.
+Whether tribute or remnant, each item discussed starts with something visible in today’s parks; the idea is that this is something you could visit and see with your own eyes and then appreciate the historical thinking behind it.
+If you aren’t local, you’ll appreciate that there’s a photo of every item discussed so you’ll know what to look for.